adilkhash/Data-Engineering-HowTo/README.md

 - [Apache Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows in Python
 - [Apache Spark](https://spark.apache.org/) is a unified analytics engine for large-scale data processing
 - [Apache Kafka](https://kafka.apache.org/) is a distribyted streaming platform
+- [Luigi](https://luigi.readthedocs.io) is a Python package that helps you build complex pipelines of batch jobs.

 ### Cloud Platforms
 - [Amazon Web Services](https://aws.amazon.com/)